Custodian of Records

 - via fax to (213) 808-8404

 NOTE: Pro pers (non-lawyers) can only issue subpoenas with a court clerk stamp prior to service.
+Witness fees can be waived, if fee waiver form is provided and signed off by the court.

-Effective Monday, October 17, 2016, HCIDLA will require at least three-business-day advance notice for the service of all witness subpoenas.
+HCIDLA will require at least three-business-day advance notice for the service of all witness subpoenas.
 In addition, certain subpoenas require a greater minimum amount of notice (usually 15 or 20 days; please see the subpoena itself for the exact requirements).

 Records Not Available from HCIDLA